 Mimicking the Night Sky

 You can use bistro lights to make a slight representation of stars in the night sky, but if you are looking for more of a challenge, or a softer, more accurate star-scape, there are a few options you might want to look into.
-To create a vast, sprawling night sky feeling, net light strings or trunk wrap lights can offer a solution without having to worry about connecting several different strings of lights.
+To create a vast, sprawling night sky feeling, net lights or trunk wrap lights can offer a solution without having to worry about connecting several different strings of lights.
 These types of lights are woven together into almost a net of LED bulbs so affixing them to your ceiling should be simple and help your newborn drift off peacefully to sleep.

 For a quick and easy LED DIY project that will help spruce up a nursery space, be sure to pick out some areas within the room that you feel would benefit from some warm accent lighting.
 Areas like corners, shelves, and crib or bed frames can be the perfect spots to add a few decorative lights, such as 5mm 70 count LED light strings or even LED light spheres, to really brighten up and round out the warmth that a nursery should give off.
 Not only will adding lights to these spots make the space feel safe and comfortable for your little one, but they’ll also help to calm them and encourage them to sleep if you implement soft colors like blues, purples, or yellows.